econpy/torque/README.md

 ##### Create MySQL Table #####

-Next we'll create a table in the database to store the log data sent from Torque.
-Fortunately, I've provided a shell script in this repo that will do this for you.
-Open a terminal in the folder where you cloned this repo and,assuming you put your MySQL options file in your home directory, simply run:
+Next we'll create a table in the database to store the raw log data sent from Torque.
+I've provided a shell script in this repo that will do this for you.
+Open a terminal in the folder where you cloned this repo and, assuming you put your MySQL options file in your home directory, simply run:

 ```bash
 mysql < create_torque_log_table.sql
 ```

 ##### Configure Webserver #####

 At this point, the MySQL settings are all configured.
 The only thing left to do related to the database is to add your MySQL user/password to the PHP script.
-Open the `torque.php` file and enter your MySQL user and password in the blank **$db_user** and **$db_pass** fields:
+Open the `torque.php` file and enter your MySQL user and password in the blank **$db_user** and **$db_pass** fields as I've done below:

 ```php
 ...